mps9506/quarto-cv/README.md

 quarto install template mps9506/quarto-cv
 ```

-This will install the template for use with exisiting Quarto projects or documents.
+This will install the template for use with existing Quarto projects or documents.

 *or* To install the extension and create an example qmd file and project (easiest way to start):